Varun487/AutoBackup/README.md

 - Ask source and destination folder
 - Notice changes in files and folders and prompt before updating backup folder
-- Show overall backup progress and progress of copying current file or folder
-- Read defaults and files to ignore from a json file
+- Read defaults and files to ignores from a json file

 ## To run the script